Vincenzo Fiore Marrese

 View Full-Size Image

-Found object, fragmented sculpture; faces of the sculpture have been pixelized to respect the unknown creator’s rights. contrada la Strada, Butera, Caltanissetta, Italy; Terraformation art residency, curated by Mayer Pavillion, with the support of Farm Cultural Park; photo by V.F.
+Found object, fragmented sculpture; faces of the sculpture have been pixelized to respect the unknown creator’s rights; contrada la Strada, Butera, Caltanissetta, Italy; Terraformation art residency, curated by Mayer Pavillion, with the support of Farm Cultural Park; photo by V.F.
 Marrese; ©VFMarrese.
 Click to download HD Image (for press use only).
 Please credit V.F.
 Marrese.
 Contact us for other use or licensing.

 The fragmented sculpture depicted two interconnected human heads.
 The two connected human heads showed unity.
 Yet, broken into pieces, they reveal this challenge.
 It shows how hard it is for people to think together.